jkisor/website/_posts/2021-08-26-asherons_menu_bar.markdown

 ## About the Game

 [Asheron's Call](https://en.wikipedia.org/wiki/Asheron%27s_Call) is an MMORPG that was released in 1999.
 It was a game with a vast world to explore alongside potentially hundreds or thousands of other adventurers.
 I played off and on over the years for a nostalgic trip.
 Unfortunately the official servers were shutdown in 2017, however, the community has worked hard to emulate the server code.
-The private server I visit these days ([Levistras](https://acportalstorm.com/)) is running on of the server emulators called [ACEmulator](https://github.com/ACEmulator/ACE).
+The private server I visit these days ([Levistras](https://acportalstorm.com/)) is running [ACEmulator](https://github.com/ACEmulator/ACE).

 ## Obtaining server data